C1ickz/die-class/first-answers.md

 first-answers.md  README.md  second-answers.md  testfile.txt

 7. Answer to question 7
-The die.cc file is not in the master branch
+The die.h file is not in the master branch